 CUE: ”Now that’s what you should feel on the mat”

 No reformer?
 No problem.
 As the instructor you could easily offer the client some resistance to push into at their heels and achieve the same result.

-So it's not to say the reformer OR the mat is better, they are different and should be used to achieve different things.
+So, in summary, no one can say the reformer is better, relative to the mat or vise versa They are different and should be used to achieve different things, depending on the clients and instructors collaborative goals.
 One thing is for certain though.
 The mat should be HARD!